Requirements for the Global Studies major- Get form here.

 - Peace Studies

-- other areas (e.g., development or media studies) with the approval of the department chair
+- other areas (e.g., development, health, or migration) with the approval of the department chair